-- 13.06 (a) Successful applicants will be advised in writing of their appointment, the name of their employment sSupervisor and the total number of hours of their appointment.
-Details of the appointment will be confirmed through the Hours of Work form, as set out in Article 12.03(c). - (b) Each academic unit that hires teaching assistants shall keep a reference copy of the undergraduate calendar available for teaching assistants. - 13.07 A notice will be posted in each Department no later than August 31St indicating the course number and title, the projected class enrolment, the total number of hours of work expected, and the

-- employment supervisor(s) to which each TA has been assigned.
+- (b) Each academic unit that hires teaching assistants shall keep a reference copy of the undergraduate calendar available for teaching assistants. - 13.08 A notice will be posted in each Department no later than August 31st indicating the course number and title, the projected class enrolment, the total number of hours of work expected, and the employment supervisor(s) to which each TA has been assigned.
 If 2nd term assignments are altered a new notice will be posted by December 20th.
 If 3rd term assignments are available, a new notice will be posted by April 30th.
-A copy of each of these notices will be provided to Human Resources Services and to the Union. - 13.08 The Employer will provide an orientation, as referenced in Article 18, to all newly hired Unit 1 employees in order to provide them with information about the general operation of the University and resources available to employees that may be of assistance in the performance of their duties.
+A copy of each of these notices will be provided to Human Resources Services and to the Union. - 13.09 The Employer will provide an orientation, as referenced in Article 18, to all newly hired Unit 1 employees in order to provide them with information about the general operation of the University and resources available to employees that may be of assistance in the performance of their duties.
 Employee orientation may include information about such things as instructional courses and professional development resources that are available to employees.
 The ongoing development of the orientation protocol, as necessary, is an appropriate topic for discussion and consultation at the JLMC.